autonomys/RepoRanger/README.md

 ```
 The application will be available at `http://localhost:3000`.

-5. Deployment
-To create a production build, run:
+5. To create a production build for deployment, run:
 ```
 yarn build
 ```